dzaima/CBQN/README.md

 - `make static-bin` - build a statically linked executable (for a fully standalone binary, try `make static-bin CC=musl-gcc REPLXX=0`)
 - `make static-lib` - build a static library archive

-All of the above will go through build.bqn.
-If that causes problems, `make o3-makeonly` or `make c-makeonly` can be used.
-These still enable REPLXX by default, but do not support Singeli.
-Furthermore, these targets don't support some of the build flags that the others do.
+All of the above (and plain `make`) will go through one bootstrap build for running `build/src/build.bqn`.
+`make o3-makeonly` and `make c-makeonly` are available for a very stripped-down makefile-only build, though those are only intended for debugging, and are missing features and configurability.

 ## Limitations